What controls the Fe II strength in active galactic nuclei?: Conclusions and Implications

-Note that the AD radii that can emit low-ionization lines are less than the critical radius of the gravitationally unstable part of the AD, $r_{\rm crit}\approx 2 \times 10^4 \, (\mbh/10^7\msun)^{-0.46}\,\rg$ (Collin \& Hur{\'e} 2001).
-It is argued that \emph{the gravitationally unstable disk is one source of the clouds bound in the line-emitting region of AGNs, particularly for low-ionization lines such as \mgii\ and both narrow and broad \feii\ as suggested in this paper} (Collin \& Hur{\'e} 2001; see also Leighly 2004); other sources of the clouds can be outflows that are liable to fragmentation (Proga et al. 2008) and gas infalling from the torus (Gaskell \& Goosmann 2008).
-Compared to the gas in the torus, these clouds have less or even no dust.

-Finally, we must mention that, in such high-density and high-column density clouds, some researchers have argued that photoionization heating might not be sufficient, additional heating like a mechanical one seems be necessary to strengthen the \hi$^{*}$ region (e.g., V{\'e}ron-Cetty et al. 2006, Joly et al. 2008).
-There is evidence that mechanical heating from outflows may be such a source (S.-H.\,Zhang, in preparation), although its contribution is generally expected not to be very significant and hard to estimate observationally.
-Outflows, which are launched from the AD --- dependent on \lratio\ in a certain way, can have large inclination angles or even equatorial (Murray et al. 1995, Proga et al. 2008), and thus collide with clouds in the line-emitting region or even in the torus.
-The collisions would also increase clouds in the BLR and inner NLR.

-\section{Conclusions and implications}
+\section{Conclusions and Implications}

-In this paper, we find that the narrow-line \feii\ originates purely from the inner NLR on scales less than the torus.
-Yet, the sites of the broad-line \feii\ are likely to be not unique: similar to the situation of broad \hb\ (probably to a less degree), a significant fraction of the emission is from the surface of the accretion disk instead of the clouds bound in the BLR.
-In summary, \feii\ emission will arise from any gas surrounding the central engine of AGNs that has sufficiently high density, column density and heating energy input, and at the same time has very low dust content.
+We find compelling evidence that narrow \feii\ emission originates from a well-defined location, which we speculate to be the inner NLR on scales smaller than the torus.
+The lack of correlation between the strengths of narrow \feii\ and \oiii\,$\lambda5007$ suggests that they are emitted from different regions.
+On the other hand, consistent with the findings from reverberation mapping studies (Vestergaard \& Peterson 2005; Kuehn et al. 2008), the sites of broad \feii\ emission are likely to be more diverse.
+We speculate that, similar to the situation for broad \hb, a significant fraction of the broad \feii\ emission may originate from the surface of the accretion disk instead of from clouds gravitationally bound to the BLR.
+It appears that \feii\ emission can arise from any gas surrounding the central engine of AGNs that has sufficiently high particle density, column density, and heating energy input.